anzilabdulhakkim/reliance_digital_clone/README.md

 ## Tech Magic

-CartBazaar is not just a website; it's a technological marvel!
+CartBazaar is not just a website , it's a technological marvel!
 Crafted with love using a blend of JavaScript, React, Redux, Chakra UI, CSS, and HTML, it promises a visually stunning and functionally rich journey.

 ## Seamless Shopping Experience 🛍️